sachincs3108/Hands-on_project/README.md

 # Hands-on_project

---- git_repo folder of logistic regression and Naive Bayes Classifier.
+--- git_repo folder of logistic regression and Naive Bayes Classifier Model and their Case Studies. ---

 1. Telecom Churn Case Study
   With 21 predictor variables we need to predict whether a particular customer will switch to another telecom provider or not.
 In telecom terminology,